Board of Directors

 GMN is governed by a board of directors elected by GMN’s membership.
 Learn more about our leadership and governance in our bylaws.

-Kim is a Foundation Program Coordinator with the Mutual of Omaha Foundation.
-She has been with Mutual of Omaha since 1997, and in her current role since 2003.
-She serves as the liaison between the Foundation and grant seekers; manages the grants database and grantmaking process; and reviews and remains current on issues and trends in philanthropy and the specific program areas of interest to the Foundation.
-Kim has played a significant role in the development of the Foundation, as well as in the creation of the Foundation’s long-term focus.
+Kim is the Community Programs Manager with Mutual of Omaha.
+She has been with Mutual of Omaha since 1997, and in corporate philanthropy since 2003.
+Kim played a significant role in the establishment of the Mutual of Omaha Foundation in 2005.
+She serves as the liaison between the Foundation and grant seekers; manages their grants database and application system; reviews and assesses grant proposals; oversees the development and preparation of grant docket materials and reports; facilitates grant monitoring; reviews and evaluates grant reports; prepares and presents all requests to the Mutual of Omaha Foundation Board; reviews and remains current on issues and trends in philanthropy and the specific program areas of interest to the Foundation; and manages various community outreach programs of the corporation.

 Cheryl Bean, Treasurer